How to Switch the Default Version of MySQL/MariaDB

 mysql -uroot -p < mariadb_backup.sql

-The system will prompt for the MariaDB root user's password.
-After entering the password, the database restoration will begin.
+The system will prompt you to enter the root user's password for MariaDB.
+Once the password is entered, the database will start to restore.

-To ensure that the database is fully restored, log in to MariaDB and check if the data is complete:
+To ensure the database has fully restored, you can log into MariaDB and check if the data is complete:

 mysql -uroot -p

-After logging in, you can use the following command to view the database list:
+After logging in, you can use the following command to view the list of databases:

 SHOW DATABASES;

-Check the various databases and tables to ensure the data is complete and accurate.
+Check each database and table to ensure the data is complete and accurate.

-Through the above steps, you have successfully switched the default version of MariaDB to the new version and restored the database.
-I hope this article helps you successfully complete the MariaDB version switch.
+Through the above steps, you have successfully switched the default version of MariaDB to a new version and restored the database.
+We hope this article helps you smoothly complete the switch of MariaDB versions.